mybest

 Dust blower function

 mybest's Top Choice!
-Plentiful Features, Tool-Free Blade Changing, and Stress-Free Cutting
+Several Features, Tool-Free Blade Changing, and Stress-Free Cutting

 DeWalt's 20V MAX XR Cordless Jig Saw is an offering by world-renowned power tool maker Black+Decker.
-It uses a battery for its power supply and weighs six pounds, two ounces with the 20V 5Ah battery inserted.
+It uses a battery for its power supply and weighs 6 pounds and 2 ounces with the 20V 5Ah battery inserted.
 This jigsaw received top scores in both cutting curves and straight lines, and on top of that, we felt it struck the right balance between cutting power and ease of use.

 The acceleration can be adjusted with a dial or the trigger, which makes cutting smooth curves a breeze.
 If you approach the job patiently, you'll find this jigsaw produces fewer rough edges than most other products, which makes it useful for cuts on material or objects that are difficult to use a sander on.
-And thanks to the inclusion of an orbital action setting, it can also cut a two-by-four in a reasonable amount of time.
+It also has an orbital action setting, allowing it to cut a 2x4 wood slab in a reasonable amount of time.
 Both blade changing and angle adjustment are handled with a lever and don't require any extra tools, which lessens the amount of time you need for preparation and cleanup.

-The handle fits comfortably along your hand and rarely slips.
+The handle fits comfortably along the hand and rarely slips.
 It includes both an LED light and a dust blower so that you can easily follow both thick and thin scribe lines.
-We felt it had just the right amount of weight to it thanks to the battery, and overall it was easy to handle.
 The shoe was also thick enough to keep it steadily in place when set down.
-Even if you're a pro or advanced-level DIYer, this is one item you can put to use in a wide variety of situations.
+Even if you're a pro or advanced-level DIYer, this jigsaw can be used in a wide variety of situations.

 Width11.81 in.